 This course will explore the technological fundamentals used in imaging systems.
 The course emphasizes the operation of devices/components used to optimize imaging systems.
 Fundamental concepts prevalent in imaging systems such as resolution, dynamic range, sensor architectures, printer and monitor technologies, color spaces, and image optimization workflows will be presented.
 Focus will be on the proper selection and underlying principles of these technologies and how to best apply that knowledge to solve problems in the imaging industry.
 Potential careers in the imaging industry will be presented throughout the course.
 (Prerequisite: PHPS-107 or SOFA-103 or equivalent course.)
 Lecture 3 (Fall).

 Color Management Technology

-This course will explore the techniques, tools, practices, and workflows used in image restoration and retouching.
-We will begin with historical images to practice basic retouching and restoration techniques.
-We will then apply these skills to contemporary images and discuss the importance of the collaborative role of the image-maker and the retouch technician will be discussed throughout the course.
-The primary goals of this course are to teach students how to craft a personal or signature imaging style as well as looking at image retouching as an important skill set for career options.
+This course will explore the techniques, tools, practices, and workflows used in retouching industry practices.
+This course will begin with basic masking, skin retouching, and compositing techniques then apply these skills to creating images.
+The importance of the collaborative role of the image-maker and the retouch technician will be discussed throughout the course.
+The primary goals of this course are to teach students how to craft a personal or signature imaging style, and understand retouching as an important skillset for image makers.
 (Prerequisites: PHAR-201 or PHAR-202 or PHAR-203 or PHAR-204 or equivalent course.)
-Lab 5 (Fall).
+Lab 5 (Fall or Spring).

 The Fine Print Workflow

 Vision, Perception and Imaging

 This course will explore the anatomical structure, function, and physiology of the human eye and brain and their relationship to vision, color, visual perception and imaging systems.
 The biology and physiology of the eye and psychology of visual perception will be explored.
 The concepts of depth perception in human vision as they relate to both two-dimensional and three-dimensional contexts will be examined.
 Relationships of image brightness, contrast and how visual processes lead to seeing will be addressed.
 Lecture 3 (Spring).

 Media Production & Technology